Phyxable/phyxablecodechallenge/README.md

 This is a code challenge to create a simple application which will be a bottom tab view for mobile screens and for web (Desktop) it will be a sidebar view.
 Create a card component to show the the title , description , image and id of the books stored in json format .
 The books data is api/books.json file.

 The sidebar/ bottom tab has been taken care of.
 You just need to create the card component and show the data in the card component
-The api is already created using nest cli and and example route is created to fetch the books data.
-You just need to create the card component and show the data in the card component.
+The api is already created using nest cli.

 No need to create connect to any database.
 Just use the json file as the database.